 Gone are the days when you needed to have a storefront and lots of capital to interact with potential customers.
 With the power of the internet, you can open your own business with just $100.
 For example, you can start an online craft store.
 You can make, sell and ship all your products under your own roof.

 You could launch your own website, or you could create an online store with Etsy or a similar platform.
 Etsy charges you a fee for each item you list, plus a commission and processing fees on the payments when your items sell.
 You can work as much or as little as you want.

 Just because you've retired from your main career doesn't mean you no longer have any valuable business knowledge.
 You can put that knowledge to work starting your own business consulting company from your den.
 Your experience and know-how, accumulated over decades during your working years, can prove invaluable for business owners who want to get ahead.

 If you create your own company, you'll have the flexibility to work when you want on the projects you enjoy, and to charge the rates you want.
 It also means you'll have to network with your family, friends and business connections to drum up business, however.

 If you like animals, consider starting a pet sitting business from your own home.
 You can start from scratch or use an online platform like Rover, where you can post your profile.
 Of course, Rover checks all applications first.
 Once you're on board, you can advertise your services and set your own prices and availability.

-For example, you could put a size limit on pets you’ll babysit in case you’re no longer able to handle overly large or energetic pets on a leash.
-When setting your prices on a network, remember that you won’t get to keep all of it.
-For example, on Rover, 80% is yours to keep, and 20% goes toward maintaining the site.
+For example, you could put a size limit on pets you'll babysit in case you're no longer able to handle overly large or energetic pets on a leash.
+When setting your prices on a network, remember that you won't get to keep all of it.
+For example, on Rover, they take 15-25% of what you make depending on the job.